• The Federal Reserve is on the brink of bankruptcy and this is due to its quantitative tightening policy.

 If interest rates continue to increase, then the Fed's expenses will increase as well just like any other bank.

-The Fed is already losing money, as a result of having to sell assets they have on their balance sheet at a lower price for quantitative tightening.
+The Fed is already losing money, as a result of having to sell assets it has on its balance sheet at a lower price for quantitative tightening.

 This means the loss the Fed is going to have to absorb is going to grow bigger with interest rate increases.